-This research began by questioning the root causes of impunity for torture and other forms of ill treatment1 in Turkey and Israel.
+This research began by questioning the root causes of impunity for torture and other forms of ill-treatment in Turkey and Israel.
 Our main focus was the means by which states construct the regime of impunity.
-Yet in examining this question, we have been motivated not only by an academic curiosity regarding the nature of impunity, but also by the hope of finding common tools in the fight against torture.
+Yet in examining this question, we have been motivated not only by an academic curiosity regarding the nature of impunity but also by the hope of finding common tools in the fight against torture.

 The two countries also share a harrowing history of widespread and systematic torture in the 1980s and 1990s.
 Since then, the frequency and nature of torture have changed in different ways, which will be examined in the research.

 This comparative study sets out to provide a portrait of the legal and procedural frameworks relating to torture in both Israel and Turkey and the realities they take part in shaping.
 In particular, the study will address the definition and regulation of torture and ill-treatment in criminal law; the effectiveness of these in practice; whether criminal procedural law enables effective prosecutions in cases of torture and ill-treatment; and the implementation of procedural law.

 The concepts of ‘state security’, ‘public order’ and ‘emergency situation’ are widely used to allow, justify, and protect torture through various state institutions.
 The current study aims to show that, in the Israeli case, explicit mentions of state and public security function as an organizing principle for the State’s treatment torture and abuse- from substantive legislation, through the procedural rights of detainees, to investigation and punishment of torture.
 In the case of Turkey, these concepts, with particular focus on public order, are essential in understanding the practice of torture and the weakening of procedural safeguards.